QuietJoon/doldol/README.md

 DolDol
 ====

-DolDol is for storing/checking multiple flags with a value.
+DolDol packs multiple flaggable data in a `Flag` value, and checks its flags by cheap operators.

-At first, This handles Enum only.
+In the current version, DolDol will handle `Enum a` in a list only.